 While men make up a minority of Pinterest users, they are actively Tweeting about their experiences.
 Social media monitoring highlights issues that may arise with a male oriented marketing campaign that mimics Axe.
 While Axe attracts young men interested in video games, comics, and sports, Pinterest attracts a more mature audience that is interested in business, creativity, and design.
 Pinterest should build upon their male base, highlighting the distinct features that successfully attract men and women to their social scrapbooking platform.

-For more insight into how social media monitoring and analysis can help brands build campaigns to specific audiences, we invite you to download our Under Armour use case study on identifying customer affinities.
+For more insight into how social media monitoring and analysis can help brands build campaigns to specific audiences, we invite you to visit our blog today.